CloudLabsAI-Azure/Microsoft-Fabric-Models-to-Outcomes/Microsoft Fabric/Models to Outcomes/Instructions/Exercise 1.md

         <img src=images/e5kvqifc.jpg />

 Exploring Fabric in the local VS Code IDE allows you to seamlessly manage and execute your data science projects with ease.

-- [ ]  Tick this box to indicate VS Code setup is complete.

 ===